openshift/training/05-Services-Routing-Complete-Example.md

 For a true HA implementation, one would want multiple "infra" nodes and multiple, clustered router instances.
-Please see the "high availability" documentation for more information on how tihs can be achieved:
+Please see the "high availability" documentation for more information on how this can be achieved:

     https://docs.openshift.com/enterprise/3.0/admin_guide/high_availability.html